Answers to the most common questions we receive

 Let’s get you some answers:

 Verto Education is an opportunity to start college differently, so we’re sure you have some questions.
-We offer a globally-focused first semester (or year) of college, giving students the opportunity to explore the world and consider their path forward, while simultaneously earning transferable college credit, keeping students on their original 4-year graduation timeline.
+We offer a globally-focused first year of college, giving students the opportunity to explore the world and consider their path forward, while simultaneously earning transferable college credit through Richard Bland College and staying on their original 4-year graduation timeline.

-Verto’s application allows you to submit a common application for over 65 (and quickly growing) partner universities throughout the U.S. and the world, with lower tuition than most.
+One application to Verto Education and Richard Bland College allows you to submit a common application for over 70 (and quickly growing) partner universities throughout the U.S. and the world, with lower tuition than most.

-Below, you’ll find some of the most common questions we get about our programs, but if you don’t find what you need, you can submit your own question below and someone from our team will quickly get back to you.
+Below, you’ll find some of the most common questions we get about our first year abroad experience, but if you don’t find what you need, you can submit your own question below and someone from our team will quickly get back to you.

 Our Most Frequently Asked Questions